the-teachingRSE-project/competencies/competencies.md

 we believe that the competencies formulated here can offer far-reaching impact beyond the domain of RSE into adjacent aspects of research, such as research data.
-For example, this is especially important given that much research involves some amount of data management, processing and visualisation, and funding bodies and computing infrastructure providers will sometimes prioritise projects that generate archived, annotated, re-usable, and potentially remotely executable data.
+This is especially important given that much research involves some amount of data management, processing and visualisation, and funding bodies and computing infrastructure providers will sometimes prioritise projects that generate archived, annotated, re-usable, and potentially remotely executable data.